Why is limb lengthening expensive?

 Apart from the expenses related to the surgery itself, a considerable amount of money should be secured for the post-surgery process as well.
 Hotel accommodation, food, nursing, transportation, services for special needs, all of these may snowball and put the patient into a really tough position after the surgery is done and the patient is in no position to work at least for several months.
 For this reason, it is probably one of the most important steps of planning your limb lengthening surgery: budget planning.

 We agree with our patients who complain about why limb lengthening is so expensive, especially the cost of implants.
-For the cost of a pair of Stryde nails only, one can buy a really good car, or even an apartment in some countries.
-Definitely it could be made cheaper, so that our patients could afford the surgery more easily.
-Unfortunately we don’t have much control over the price in this regard.
+Only for the cost of a pair of Stryde nails, one can buy a really good car or even an apartment in some countries.
+It could definitely be made cheaper so that our patients could afford the surgery more easily.
+Unfortunately, we don’t have much control over the price in this regard.
 When the costs of implants go up, we have to adjust the prices accordingly.
 However, we always announce discounts and special deals on many occasions throughout the year.
-Luckily, there are also surgery methods such as Holyfix and LON which range between 13,000-17,000 eur, and this is significantly cheaper than high-end methods.
+Luckily, there are also surgery methods such as Holyfix and LON which range between 13,000-17,000 euros, and this is significantly cheaper than high-end methods.